You’ve heard it before, “variety is the spice of life.” People come in all shapes and sizes, so naturally, Part D prescription drug plans will too.

 Who Gets Medicare Part D?

 Seniors require more prescription drugs than younger clients.
-According to the American Society of Consultant Pharmacists, nearly 92 percent of older adults have at least one chronic condition, and 77 percent have at least two.
-Additionally, while seniors represent nearly 17 percent of the population, in 2019, nearly 90 percent of Americans age 65 and over used at least one prescription drug per month and 54 percent used four or more in one month.
+According to the National Council on Aging, nearly 95 percent of older adults have at least one chronic condition and nearly 80 percent have at least two.
+Additionally, while those over 65 only accounted for one in six Americans in the most recent census, almost 90 percent of older adults use at least one prescription drug per month while 36 percent regularly take five.

 And use is growing!
-Research shows people aged 65 to 79 receive around 27 new prescriptions for new drugs per year.
+Research shows people aged 65 and older take more drugs now than ever.

 Not only is that an awfully large amount of medicine to pay for, but some drugs are more expensive than others.
-Seniors with prescriptions for chronic conditions like arthritis, hepatitis C, multiple sclerosis, and cancer find themselves paying through the nose for their medication.
-According to a study by KFF, the cost for treating these conditions ranged from $4,000 to $12,000 in 2016, and that was just for one script.
-So help them get Medicare Part D coverage!
+Seniors with prescriptions for chronic conditions like arthritis, hepatitis C, multiple sclerosis, and cancer find themselves paying through the nose for their medication without adequate coverage.
+With the average cost of cancer treatment around $42,000, it’s essential to help them get the drug coverage they need, which might be a Medicare Part D plan!

 How to Save Money on Prescription Drugs